 How will certain parts of your site come out best?
 Is simple photography going to be all you want to use?
 In 2019, there are loads of different types of media available to you to branch out what kind of shoot you want.

 360 VR virtual tours can offer a totally unique new experience: an online viewer gets the experience of visiting the hotel without having to leave the house.
-77% of customers surveyed online said they wanted to do a virtual tour before doing a ‘real’ visit of accomodation, and this gives a brand new angle to your property while embracing new ‘millennial’ modes of marketing - 71% of Millennials have positive reactions to brands using VR.
+77% of customers surveyed online said they wanted to do a virtual tour before doing a ‘real’ visit of accommodation, and this gives a brand new angle to your property while embracing new ‘millennial’ modes of marketing - 71% of Millennials have positive reactions to brands using VR.

 Meero offers a Virtual Visit service that provides top-of-the-range visuals for competitive prices far faster than any of the competition, getting your content back to you within 24 hours of the shoot.